vesterheim/vesterheim.github.io/folk-art-school/classes/jewelry/2015-07-10-swedish-luffarslöyd-wire-art.md

 dtstart: 2015-07-10 6:30:00 -5:00
 dtend: 2015-07-12 17:00:00 -5:00
 level: All levels.
-participation: Youth ages 12-17 signed up with a participating adult receive a 25% discount.
+participation: Youth ages 12-17 receive a 25% discount.
+(Youth ages 12-15 must be accompanied by an adult.)
 tuition:
   members: $146
   nonmembers: $196